SAP/open-resource-discovery/README.md

 ## Summary

-[Open Resource Discovery](https://sap.github.io/open-resource-discovery/) (ORD) is a protocol that standardizes how metadata about application resources can be published and discovered.
+Open Resource Discovery (ORD) is a protocol that standardizes how metadata about application resources can be published and discovered.

 It is an open standard by SAP, currently geared towards the SAP ecosystem.
+We have tried to build the standard in a way that we can evolve it into a general purpose standard in the future.

-**To learn more, have a look at the [Open Resource Discovery Specification](https://pages.github.com/SAP/open-resource-discovery/) documentation.**
+**To learn more, have a look at the [Open Resource Discovery Specification](https://sap.github.io/open-resource-discovery/) documentation.**

 ## Communication, Feedback & FAQ